grouville/dagger-serverless/README.md

 # Dagger serverless package

-A [dagger](https://dagger.io/) package to deploy serverless application with ease.
+A [dagger](https://dagger.io/) package to deploy serverless applications with ease.

 ## :closed_book: Description

-This package is a superset of [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) which allow you to build and deploy your lambda function(s). <br>
+This package is a superset of [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html), which allows you to build and deploy your Lambda function(s). <br>
-But that not all, you can also configure [events](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-eventsource.html) or [Gateway](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-api.html) and even extend the actual package to match with your needs.
+But that is not all; you can also configure [events](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-eventsource.html) or [Gateway](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-api.html) and even extend the actual package to match with your needs.

 The aim is to integrate the lambda deployment to your current [dagger](https://dagger.io/) pipeline.
 This way, you can __build__, __configure__ and __deploy__ with a single [dagger environment](https://docs.dagger.io/1004/dev-first-env/).